hasibzunair/road-intensity/README.md

 </p>

 # Dependencies
+I have used the following dependencies.
+   * opencv
+   * numpy
+   * python 3

 # Processes and Filters
 A number of filter were applied in an attempt to reduce noise for better efficency.
 Output of those are given below.